How Modern Social Media Fuels Anxiety Disorders in the 21st Century

-Baby Boomers, Gen X, the Millennials and so on.
-Here in America, those terms denote age groupings, a way to define shared experiences.
+Baby Boomers, Gen X, the Millennials, and so on.
+In the 21st century, here in America, those terms denote age groupings, a way to define shared experiences.
 If someone says they’re a Baby Boomer, you know they were born sometime between the end of World War II and the mid-1960s.
-Included in all this are cultural references, societal mores and life stressors.
+Included in all this are cultural references, societal mores, and life stressors.

 Stress

-Stress can come in two broad varieties.
+Stress can come in two main varieties in the 21st century.
 Personal and collective.
-Examples of the former can include a troubled marriage, raising children or having a car accident.
-The latter might be about politics, religion or violence in the streets.
+Examples of the former can include a troubled marriage, raising children, or having a car accident.
+The latter might be about politics, religion, or violence in the streets.
 Some of the personal ones we can control, the collective ones, usually, not so much.

-The bigger problems can begin when that stress morphs into something like an anxiety disorder.
+The bigger problems can begin in the 21st century when that stress morphs into something like an anxiety disorder.
 The experts at the True Life Center For Wellbeing tell us that the diagnoses under this heading include:

 • Obsessive-Compulsive Disorder (OCD)